Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Inner-Ear Disorders

-Inflammation, infection, or inner-ear fluid problems can cause vertigo, nausea, hearing symptoms, or imbalance.
+Inflammation, infection, or inner-ear fluid problems may cause vertigo, nausea, hearing changes, ringing in the ear, ear fullness, or imbalance.

 Blood Pressure or Dehydration

-Low BP, postural BP drop, dehydration, heat exposure, and electrolyte issues can cause lightheadedness.
+Low blood pressure, a postural blood pressure drop, dehydration, heat exposure, and electrolyte disturbances may cause lightheadedness or faintness.

 Medication Effects